close

 Your Personal Information

-Always title your resume with your name.
+Next, always title your resume with your name.
 Your name should be the title of your resume or CV and not ‘Resume’ or Curriculum Vitae’.
-You name and contact information should really stand out so that the reader can easily go back and find it should they wish to shortlist you for interview.
+Your name and contact information should really stand out so that the reader can easily go back and find it should they wish to invite you for an interview.

 Always start with your most recent qualifications as these are going to be of more interest to the employer.
 You could elaborate a bit here by detailing some of the key modules or projects you studied and the skills you picked up as a result that would be useful to apply in the internship role.

-Look at the internship job vacancy description.
-It will often give you clues such as ‘the ideal candidate will have xxx skills or experience’.
-If you have matching skills – list them.
+For extra ideas, look again at the internship job vacancy description.
+It will often give you clues such as ‘the ideal candidate will have XYZ skills or competencies’.
+If you have matching skills – list them on your internship resume.

 Work Experience